Quick fixes for 5 common gas fireplace issues

 But problems don’t immediately mean repairs.

-You can do a little investigating and possibly even fix your fireplace issue if:
+You can do a little investigating to find out why your fireplace is not working and possibly even fix your fireplace issue if:

 - The ignition won’t fire.